Skip to main content

 2. Extract schema information

-3. Render the configured accessors
+3. Render the configured templates

 4. Save the output in databases/